 Five Leading Reasons and How to Resolve Them

 Conveyor chutes are vital to bulk material handling.
-At the same time, just about every bulk material handler has had to contend with issues related to conveyor chute spillage, such as risks to safety, health and compliance; slowed production; lost material; and extra housekeeping and maintenance costs.
+At the same time, just about every bulk material handler has had to contend with issues related to conveyor chute spillages, such as risks to safety, health, and compliance; slowed production; lost material; and extra housekeeping and maintenance costs.

-To properly manage chute spillage, we first need to understand what causes it.
+To correctly manage chute spillage, we first need to understand what causes it.
 In this discussion, we’ll look at five top reasons for spillage at the transfer chute.

 Chute Spillage Reason 1: High-Impact Loading

 When free-falling material aggressively loads on a moving belt, it creates impact zone turbulence.
-Greater changes in flow speed and direction will result in greater turbulence.
+More significant changes in flow speed and direction will result in greater turbulence.
 This turbulent product has not yet established its actual flow density because aeration keeps it lower.

 Consequently, the actual load takes on more volume in the load section.
-The material expands with force against the skirts with more depth and creates more pressure against the sides.
+In addition, the material expands with force against the skirts with more depth and creates more pressure against the sides.
 This exerts greater pressure on the skirt sealing, which results in spillage in the chute area.

 Chute Spillage Reason 2: Off-Center Loading